typedb/typedb-docs/_08-schema/01-concepts.md

 <div class="galert">
 [Note]
-The relationship that relates to the roles `employer` and `employee` jas not yet been defined.
-We will soon learn how to [define a relationship](#defining-a-relationship).
+The relationship that relates to the roles `employer` and `employee` has not yet been defined.
+We will soon learn how to [define a relationship](#define-a-relationship).
 </div>

-### Subtyping an entity
+### Subtype an entity
-An entity can be defined to inherit another entity.
+We can define an entity to inherit all attributes owned and roles played by another entity.
 Let's look at an example of subtyping the `organisation` entity.

 <div class="gtabs dark" data-parse-to-html="true">